Alire

 distribution

-: name of the Linux distribution, or none
+: name of the Linux distribution or name of the software

 , ubuntu